-We, the Fish and Wildlife Service (Service), are revising our previous proposal to revise regulations governing the annual Migratory Bird Hunting and Conservation Stamp Contest (also known as the Federal Duck Stamp Contest (contest)).
-The proposals in this document are revisions to our February 11, 2016, proposed rule and consist of further updates to the scientific names of species on our list of contest design subjects, updates to recognize technological advances in stamp design and printing, and proposed requirements specific to the 2018 contest.
+We, the Fish and Wildlife Service (Service), propose to revise the regulations governing the annual Migratory Bird Hunting and Conservation Stamp Contest (also known as the Federal Duck Stamp Contest (contest)).
+Our amendments would update our contact information; update common names and spelling of species on our list of contest design subjects; correct minor grammar errors; and specify the requirement to include a second, appropriate, migratory bird species in the artwork design beginning with the 2016 contest.

-We will accept comments that we receive on or before December 28, 2017.
-Please note that if you are using the Federal eRulemaking Portal (see ADDRESSES, below), the deadline for submitting an electronic comment is 11:59 p.m.
+We will accept comments that we receive on or before March 14, 2016.
+Please note that if you are using the Federal eRulemaking Portal (see ADDRESSES section, below), the deadline for submitting an electronic comment is 11:59 p.m.
 Eastern Time on the closing date.

 You may submit comments by one of the following methods:

 Electronically: Go to the Federal eRulemaking Portal: http://www.regulations.gov.
-In the Search box, enter FWS-HQ-MB-2015-0161, which is the docket number for this proposed rule.
+In the Search box, enter FWS-HQ-MB-2015-0161, which is the docket number for this rulemaking.
 Then, in the Search panel on the left side of the screen, under the Document Type heading, click on the Proposed Rules link to locate this document.
 You may submit a comment by clicking on “Comment Now!”
-Please ensure that you have found the correct rulemaking before submitting your comment.

 Start Further Info